-To enable adaptation to parametric uncertainties online, several online on-policy RL algorithms have been detailed in the literature \cite{vamvoudakis2010Automatica,bhasin2013Automatica,vamvoudakis2017SysConLet,kamalapurkar2016Automatica} aiming to solve the optimal control problem in the continuous-time deterministic setting.
-Inspired by these methods, numerous safe RL algorithms have been proposed, such as barrier transformation based techniques \cite{yang2019ACC,mahmud2021ACC} which transform the constrained state into an unconstrained state and subsequently apply approximate dynamic programming techniques.
-Another class of methods augment the barrier Lyapunov functions in the cost functional of the optimal control problem \cite{marvi2021IJRNC,cohen2020CDC}.
-While the barrier transformation methods can only be applied if the state constraints are box constraints, the methods in \cite{marvi2021IJRNC,cohen2020CDC} rely on the assumption that the resulting value function is continuously differentiable (see \cite{mahmud2021ACC}) which may not hold for some systems and safe sets.
-The authors of \cite{cohen2023Automatica} proposed an online RL algorithm using a so called ``safeguarding controller'' which uses the gradient of a user-defined barrier Lyapunov function to modify the optimal control law in a minimally invasive fashion to ensure safety.
-The aforementioned method uses a gain $c_{b}$ to trade-off the safety and stability objectives.
+To enable adaptation to parametric uncertainties online, several on-policy RL algorithms have been proposed in the literature \cite{vamvoudakis2010Automatica,bhasin2013Automatica,vamvoudakis2017SysConLet,kamalapurkar2016Automatica} aiming to solve the optimal control problem in a continuous-time deterministic setting.
+Inspired by these methods, numerous safe RL algorithms have been proposed, such as barrier transformation based techniques \cite{yang2019ACC,mahmud2021ACC,greene2020LCSS} which transform the constrained state into an unconstrained state and subsequently apply approximate dynamic programming techniques.
+Another class of methods augment the barrier Lyapunov functions to the cost functional of the optimal control problem \cite{marvi2021IJRNC,cohen2020CDC}.
+While the barrier transformation methods can only be applied for box constraints on the state, the methods in \cite{marvi2021IJRNC,cohen2020CDC} rely on the assumption that the resulting value function is continuously differentiable (see \cite{mahmud2021ACC}) which may not hold for systems and safe sets in general.
+The authors of \cite{cohen2023Automatica} proposed an online RL algorithm using a ``safeguarding controller'' that uses the gradient of a user-defined barrier Lyapunov function to modify the optimal control law in a minimally invasive fashion to ensure safety.
+The method uses a gain term to trade-off the safety and stability objectives.

 Furthermore, recent developments in the field of safe RL for control include \cite{bandyopadhyay2023CDC,isaly2021ACC,kokolakis2022TNNLS,peng2023TSMC,cohen2023LCSS}.
 The authors of \cite{bandyopadhyay2023CDC} develop a safe Q-learning algorithm for continuous-time linear time invariant systems using reciprocal control barrier functions.
 In \cite{isaly2021ACC}, the authors use the integral concurrent learning technique along with multiple barrier functions to ensure safety under parametric system uncertainties.
 In \cite{kokolakis2022TNNLS}, a safety aware critic-only RL algorithm is developed that solves the persuit-evasion zero-sum differential game under uncertain environments.
 The authors of \cite{peng2023TSMC} develop a safe actor-critic algorithm to guide a missile to its target while avoiding unsafe areas.
 In \cite{cohen2023LCSS}, a general characterization of smooth safety filters is developed based on the Implicit function theorem.